13 Everyday Things You Do That Can Get You Sued (and How To Protect Yourself)

 Swimming pools can be a highlight of summertime.
 After all, who doesn’t love to jump, swim, and dive into the water on a hot day?
 Unfortunately this is also what makes your pool an “attractive nuisance” to neighborhood children.
 If a child comes onto your property and is injured or, heaven forbid, drowns while swimming in your pool, you can be sued, says Christopher Earley, a personal injury attorney in Boston.
 This is true even if you’re not home and you did not give them permission to swim, he adds.

 Protect yourself: Keep your pool covered when not in use, surround it with a locked fence, and post “no trespassing” signs.

 Selling your crafts online

 For hobbyists, the internet is the greatest invention since sliced bread.
 You can connect with others who share your passion, get tips, and even sell your products—turning your favorite hobby into a profitable side hustle.
 However, if you’re going to sell things online, be warned that you are in charge of securing and protecting all your customers’ data, even if computers aren’t your thing.
 “Cyber security is potentially the next big area of lawsuits we’re seeing in the U.S. and abroad,” says Nicholas Dowgul, attorney at Felton Banks, PLLC, in Raleigh, North Carolina.
 “If you own a website and you do nothing (or not enough) to prevent cyber attacks, you could be sued for negligence if your customer’s data is compromised and they suffer damages as a result.”

 Protect yourself: Don’t skimp on online security.
 Hire a professional to make sure your website is secure or use a service that exists for the purpose of helping people sell things securely online, like Etsy or eBay.
-And make sure you’re not falling for these common money scams.
+You probably never realized these everyday things are illegal.